arunav-b/learning-javascript/README.md

 ### Maps & Sets

-- Maps over Objects:
+- **Maps over Objects**:

-  // 1.
-Size - Maps have a size property, whereas Objects do not have a built-in way to retrieve their size.
+  1. **Size** - Maps have a size property, whereas Objects do not have a built-in way to retrieve their size.
-  // 2.
-Iteration - Maps are directly iterable, whereas Objects are not.
+  2. **Iteration** - Maps are directly iterable, whereas Objects are not.
-  // 3.
-Flexibility - Maps can have any data type (primitive or Object) as the key to a value, while Objects can only have strings.
+  3. **Flexibility** - Maps can have any data type (primitive or Object) as the key to a value, while Objects can only have strings.
-  // 4.
-Ordered - Maps retain their insertion order, whereas objects do not have a guaranteed order.
+  4. **Ordered** - Maps retain their insertion order, whereas objects do not have a guaranteed order.

-- Objects over Maps:
+- **Objects over Maps**:

-  // 1.
-JSON - Objects work flawlessly with JSON.parse() and JSON.stringify(), two essential functions for working with JSON, a common data format that many REST APIs deal with.
+  1. **JSON** - Objects work flawlessly with JSON.parse() and JSON.stringify(), two essential functions for working with JSON, a common data format that many REST APIs deal with.
-  // 2.
-Working with a single element - Working with a known value in an Object, you can access it directly with the key without the need to use a method, such as Map’s get().
+  2. **Working with a single element** - Working with a known value in an Object, you can access it directly with the key without the need to use a method, such as Map’s get().

+- **Sets**:
   - Sets are useful when working with duplicate data